Through the Gap - the Taking of the Windmill Rokon Motorcycle Expedition

-Loren was the only one who rode Rozinante; I walked, along with our locally hired guide/cook and workers.
-A wide and relatively clean trail punched through the dense jungle by large pieces of equipment made the first couple of days travel relatively easy.
-That all changed shortly after we left the Choco village of Lepe.
-We entered an area described by other expedition's as the "Devil's Switchback."
-An area of only about 13 land miles, but many of those miles seem to be near vertical!
-Rugged jungle covered mountains, stagnate water holes, steep narrow ravines, hungry insects, and only the vaguest resemblance of a trail comprised our home for three days of hard travel.
+Loren was the only one who rode Rozinante; I walked along with our locally hired guide/cook and workers.
+A wide and relatively clean trail punched through the dense jungle by large pieces of equipment made the first couple of days' travel relatively easy.
+That all changed after we left the Choco village of Lepe.
+We entered an area described by other expeditions as the "Devil's Switchback."
+An area of only about 13 land miles, but many of those miles seem near vertical!
+Rugged jungle-covered mountains, stagnate water holes, steep, narrow ravines, hungry insects, and only the vaguest resemblance of a trail comprised our home for three days of hard travel.
 Rozinante was in her element!
-The Rokon's performance on the steep grades was remarkable and its ability to climb over fallen trees was incredible.
-Loren proved, beyond a shadow of a doubt, that the Rokon can and will climb steeper than it is physically possible to ride, before the Law of Gravity takes over!
-There were days when Loren rode the Rokon and then there were days when the Rokon rode him.
+The Rokon's performance on the steep grades was remarkable, and its ability to climb over fallen trees was incredible.
+Loren proved, beyond a doubt, that the Rokon can and will climb steeper than it is physically possible to ride before the Law of Gravity takes over!
+There were days when Loren rode the Rokon, and then there were days when the Rokon rode him.

-On this particular expedition we had the use of a hand-held global positioning system, a Scout, by Tremble Navigation, truly a wonderful piece of technology.
-We were possibly the first to ever use a GPS in the mapping of a trail in the Darien Gap.
-It sure would be great if we could now get an accurate map drawn of the area using those coordinate readings.
+On this expedition, we used one of the first commercially available handheld global positioning systems, a Scout by Trimble Navigation, which is truly an excellent piece of technology.
+We were possibly the first to use a GPS to map a trail in the Darien Gap.
+It would be great if we could now get an accurate area map utilizing those coordinate readings.